rosell-dk/webp-express/README.md

 - [BJ Lazy Load](https://da.wordpress.org/plugins/bj-lazy-load/)
 - [Owl Carousel 2](https://owlcarousel2.github.io/OwlCarousel2/)

+I have only tested the above in *Varied image responses* mode, but it should also work in *CDN friendly* mode.
+Both *Alter HTML* options have been designed to work with standard lazy load attributes.

 ### When is feature X coming? / Roadmap
 No schedule.
 I move forward as time allows.
 I currently spend a lot of time answering questions in the support forum.
 If someone would be nice and help out answering questions here, it would allow me to spend that time developing.
 Also, donations would allow me to turn down some of the more boring requests from my customers, and speed things up here.

-Here are my current plans ahead: The 0.11 release will add ability to alter HTML (both picture tag syntax, as ShortPixel does and replace image URLs as Cache Enabler does).
-The 0.12 release will allow webp for all browsers! - using [this wonderful javascript library](https://webpjs.appspot.com/).
-The 0.13 release will probably add a some diagnose tool – this should release some time spend in the forum.
-0.14 could be focused on PNG.
-0.15 might be displaying rules for NGINX.
-0.16 might be supporting Save-Data header (send extra compressed images to clients who wants to use as little bandwidth as possible).
-0.17 might be multisite support.
+Here are my current plans ahead: The 0.12 release will allow webp for all browsers! - using [this wonderful javascript library](https://webpjs.appspot.com/).
+The 0.13 release will probably be multisite support, as this has been requested by many.
+0.14 might be adding some diagnose tool – this should release some time spend in the forum.
+0.54 could be focused on PNG.
+0.16 might be displaying rules for NGINX.
+0.17 might be supporting Save-Data header (send extra compressed images to clients who wants to use as little bandwidth as possible).
 0.18 might be a file manager-like interface for inspecting generated webp files.
 0.19 might be WAMP support.
 The current milestones, their subtasks and their progress can be viewed here: https://github.com/rosell-dk/webp-express/milestones

 If you wish to affect priorities, it is certainly possible.
 You can try to argue your case in the forum or you can simply let the money do the talking.
 By donating as little as a cup of coffee on [ko-fi.com/rosell](https://ko-fi.com/rosell), you can leave a wish.
 I shall take these wishes into account when prioritizing between new features.

+## Changes in 0.10.0
+- Introduced "Operation modes" in order to keep setting screens simple but still allow tweaking
+- WebP Express can now be used in conjunction with Cache Enabler and ShortPixel
+- Cache-Control header is now added in *.htaccess*, when redirecting directly to existing webp

 ## Changes in 0.9.0
 - Optionally make .htaccess redirect directly to existing webp (improves performance)